 I, the conscientious daddy, decided to check the car’s engine to the best of my ability.
 My family wasn’t going to be stuck on the road during a hot summer’s day, not if I could help it!
 I revved the engine for about 15 minutes, just enough for the vehicle to warm and noisily frighten away a number of feral cats that were lingering under it for shade.
 I ignored the scampering fuzzballs as they ran behind nearby bushes and went through the vehicle checklist: Motor oil—added, transmission fluid—check, brake fluid—check, coolant—added, wiper fluid—check, air filter—check, hoses—check.
 All systems were “go” for the family outing!

-As I waved a “hello”—one he returned with a hearty wave—my wife emerged from the house with our sons, both of whom were positively beaming and chattering on about the impending trip, and she quickly had them buckled into the car’s rear seat.
+I waved a “hello”—one he returned with a hearty wave—as my wife emerged from the house with our sons, both of whom were positively beaming and chattering on about the impending trip, and she quickly had them buckled into the car’s rear seat.

 And that’s when it happened.